 Habana Libre Security

 The security guys are constantly chasing off all the street hustlers looking to scam tourists.
 And they do a great job.
-But the sheer volume of hustlers out the front of this hotel requires a stronger police presence on this block.
+But the sheer volume of hustlers out the front of this hotel, requires a much stronger police presence.

-The security guards at the end of each shift looked like they’d run a marathon.
-These guys are fantastic but completely overwhelmed without police backup.
+The security guards at the end of each shift, looked like they’d each run a marathon.
+These guys are fantastic, but they’re completely overwhelmed without police backup.

 Would I Stay At The Hotel Havana Libre Again?

-Sadly, no I would not stay at the Hotel Havana Libre again.
+Sadly, no, I would not stay at the Hotel Havana Libre ever again.
 The staff are brilliant and the views are spectacular.
-But everything else in the hotel is run down and broken.
+But everything else in the hotel, is run down and broken.

 Slow elevators I can live with.
 A cold shower every few days is tolerable.
-But leaking toilets, no hot water and no air-conditioning for 4 days combined with terrible food is a deal breaker.
+But leaking toilets, no hot water and no air-conditioning for 4 days combined with terrible food, is definitely a deal breaker.
 Particularly at a price tag of $173 USD per day.

-For the level of ammenities the Hotel Habana Libre provides its a 2 star motel in my opinion.
+For the level of amenities the Hotel Habana Libre provides, it’s no better than a 2 star motel in my opinion.
 And it should have a 2 star motel price tag.

 Where Can I Get More Information About Cuba?